thiaguin/E-Commerce/README.md

 -   Admin can add new product
 -   Admin can set products photos
 -   Admin can see all the orders

-## Backend

-You can find the backend configuration, how to install and the main tools used [here](/backend/README.md).

-## Frontend

-You can find the frontend configuration, how to install and the main tools used [here](/frontend/README.md).

-## Images

-You can find same prints of the project running [here](/prints)

 ## License